Hi, I'm a Native American, and I'm fed up with the appropriation of my culture by those desperate to be trendy, hip, ironic etc.

 The significance is Imperialism, Colonialism, and Genocide.
 This image depicts the beneficiaries of the North American Genocide mocking their victims by mimicking them through tried stereotypes that were used to dehumanize them, making the public support their deaths and turn a blind eye to their suffering.
 The subjects of the image have donned cheap representations of sacred culture pieces of their victims, much like how some serial killers take “trophies” from their victims.

-Anonymous asked: We may not be able to say you are racist against white people, but I feel that you definitely hold a distinct prejudice against them.
+Anonymous said: We may not be able to say you are racist against white people, but I feel that you definitely hold a distinct prejudice against them.

 Nope.
 I dislike it when people mimic and fetishize my culture.
 I dare you to find one instance of “I hate white people,” or “All white people do this and are evil” etc, on my blog.
 I deal with behaviors.
 I talk about privilege.
 None of this makes me prejudiced against white people.